 Watch classics like The Boondock Saints and Bad Lieutenant, or use the selection of sub-60% Rotten Tomatoes movies to start your own bad movie YouTube channel.

-- Good variety of family movies to keep kids from running around
+- Good variety of family movies to keep the kids busy

 - Some old gems

 - Every off-brand rip-off of a mainstream movie you can think of

 Tubi: the name is silly – like some documentary about washed-up Teletubbies – but the content selection is not!
 Ender’s Game, Donnie Darko, Earth: Final Conflict…

 OK, I admit, I only checked the sci-fi selection, but it has a good offering of both classics and titles (sometimes fittingly) unknown.

 The newest thing is Tubi Kids, which is meant, well, for kids, so you won’t even have to pick through the regular list to find something the tykes would like.